ThomasLeeBBS/robloxanalytics/README.md

     - Loading the configuration from config.yaml.
     - Setting up logging.
     - Initializing the data source and database handler.
-    - Executing the main loop: get top games, enrich data, get daily stats, and save to the database.
+    - Executing the main loop: get top games, check if the game's data is new or existing, apply a 14-day lookback window to filter the data, and then save only the necessary records to the database.
     - Calling the utility to shut down the VM when running in the cloud.

 - config.yaml.template